José de Diego: Politician

 José de Diego, together with many republican intellectuals, initially saw the American occupation with a positive attitude.
-They thought they would become American citizens with the same rights as the citizens in the mainland.
+They thought they would become American citizens with the same rights as the citizens in the mainland USA.
 He even wrote poems on the topic.
 However, after the American occupation began in October 1898, the racist attitude of the US military made him rethink his ideals.
 On June 5, 1900, President William McKinley named de Diego, together with Rosendo Matienzo Cintrón, José Celso Barbosa, Manuel Camuñas, and Andrés Crosas to an Executive Cabinet under U.S.-appointed Governor Charles H. Allen.
 The Executive Cabinet also included six American members.
 De Diego resigned from the position in order to pursue the island's right to govern itself.
 In 1904, he co-founded the Unionist Party along with Luis Muñoz Rivera, Eduardo Georgetti, Rosendo Matienzo Cintrón and Antonio R. Barceló.

 De Diego was then elected to the House of Delegates, the only locally elected body of government allowed by the U.S..
 De Diego presided the house from 1904 to 1917.
 The House of Delegates was subject to the U.S. President's veto power and voted for the island's right to independence and self-government and against the imposition of U.S. citizenship to Puerto Ricans, among other resolutions passed.
 None of these requests were honored by newly developing US hemispheric expansionism.
 In 1914, Barceló, Muñoz Rivera and de Diego were members of an executive council that attempted to form an alliance between the Union and Republican Parties.
 In 1917, after Luis Muñoz Rivera died, Barceló became the leading force behind the liberal ideas of the island.
 Barceló and De Diego were against the creation of the Jones-Shafroth Act which would impose United States citizenship upon the citizens of Puerto Rico because the act represented an impediment to Puerto Rican independence as a final status solution and because the judicial and executive branches would still be controlled by the United States.
 The Jones-Shafroth Act, however was approved by the United States and signed into law by President Woodrow Wilson on March 2, 1917.
 The Union Party under Barceló's leadership then resolved to adopt a different stance and to seek more autonomy which he believed would finally lead to independence.
 This move prompted de Diego's, who was a strong independence advocate, to have great differences with the majority of his party members.
 De Diego became known as the "Father of the Puerto Rican Independence Movement".
-He was considered by Puerto Rican Socialist Party founder Juan Marí Bras to be the bridge between the two "great ideological pillar[s] for independence" Ramón Emeterio Betances and Pedro Albizu Campus, in the 19th and 20th Centuries, respectively.
+He was considered by Puerto Rican Socialist Party founder Juan Marí Bras to be the bridge between the two "great ideological pillar[s] for independence" Ramón Emeterio Betances and Pedro Albizu Campos, in the 19th and 20th Centuries, respectively.